 Account Executive – Account Catalyst

-As the main handler of accounts, an Account Executive works closely with account owners.
+As the main handler of accounts, an Account Executive (or Account Manager) works closely with account owners.
 They coordinate with the owners to provide effective advice for any account-related activity.

 Account Representative – Account Evangelist